muhimur9049/muhimur9049/README.md

 ## Who am I?

-I am both a Basketball and Programming entusiast.
+I am both a Basketball and Programming enthusiast.
 Not only do I love watching and playing basketball, I also love to code and go beyond the limits of what other Discord bots might not have.
 I have been playing Basketball for about 3-4 years now and I absolutely love it.
 Programming on the other hand, specifically in JavaScript, I've been doing for about a year while I've been doing Discord bot development for over a few months now which I really like doing!

 I've also got experience when it comes to interacting with different API's, such as Discord, YouTube, Spotify and SoundCloud.
 I've also got experience when it comes to setting up different databases such as MongoDB and PostgreSQL.